rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 * Goals for the month: Various projects.
 Start at UIowa.
 Rant more.
   (Smile less).
 Inbox zero.
 Also said that I might muse more about the code camps.
+* Mused a lot about my digital humanities work.
+* Explored issues of editing in writing [a blurb for the new CSC 151](csc151-dighum-blurb).
+Afterwards, I realized that [I'd written something similar about a year-and-a-half earlier](csc151-datascience-draft).
+In both cases, Grammarly told me to hyphenate "problem solving".
+In both cases, I decided it was wrong.
+In the earlier case, I went and looked for evidence.

 On particular dates
 -------------------